- 1 How do you use a laser level outdoors?

 So, how can you make lasers work outside?

 The laser receiver is your hope of using the laser level outdoors.
 A receiver will detect the beam for you and alert you when you achieve the level.
-For more information about how a laser level receiver works, see this post.
+Don’t know what’s that?
+Read here what is a laser level receiver to learn more.

 Green vs. Red: What laser beam color works best outdoors? (and WHY?)